PauloMartin90/TheTraveler3649/README.md

 # TheTraveler3649
 This is an ongoing effort to uncover the mystery of u/TheTraveler3649.
-Feel free to contribute!

 Our discord sever: https://discord.gg/7WPcv6HPTa

+## Feel free to contribute!

+Go [here](https://github.com/Infinitifall/TheTraveler3649/blob/main/README.md) and click on the pencil icon on the right hand side to edit.

+Here's a handy Markdown cheat sheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 # Timeline of u/TheTraveler3649
 `May 8 03:07:54 2014 UTC` the reddit account [u/TheTraveler3649](https://old.reddit.com/user/TheTraveler3649) is created.